Moving to Paris

 The last administration you can (it’s optional) contact is your embassy.
 Registering there will allow you security in case of a disaster, the possibility to vote and maybe an invitation for the 4th of July Garden Party!

 If you come from a Eurozone country, like Ireland for example, you may find it easier not to open a bank account.
-However, your employer may require a French IBAN to transfer your monthly salary.
+However, your employer (or utility companies) may require a French IBAN to transfer your monthly salary.

 As online banks like Boursorama require you to hold a French IBAN to open an account, you will need to go through a physical bank to open a French account.
-The main banks are Société Générale, BNP Paribas and LCL.
+Many online banks are not French and thus you will not get that French IBAN with an account from them.
+The French main banks are Société Générale, BNP Paribas and LCL.
 You can expect them to serve you in English in most Paris branches.
 The necessary documents are usually an ID and a proof of residence.
-Many banks are shy of American customers for FATCA declaring reasons, so don’t close your bank account at hoe until you are set up in France.
+Many banks are shy of American customers for FATCA declaring reasons, so don’t close your bank account at home until you are set up in France.
+Here is a Glossary of Banking terms.

 The rent is split between the rent itself – “loyer” in French – and the “charges” which include building maintenance, a “concierge” if any, water and a few other things.
 Be sure to ask if taxe d’habitation is also due.